PointCloudYC/Losses.tensorflow/README.md

 ))
 ```

+- other losses are similar, for more examples check `main.py`

-for training, just pass this loss to fit or relevant methods
+- for training, just pass this loss to fit or relevant methods

 ```
 import losses